 Mezzatorre Resort – Ischia

 Ischia is a beautiful, volcanic island near Naples nicknamed ‘the green island‘ because of its very green vegetation.
 Famous for its mineral springs which are very hot and radioactive, many treatments are available at the spas here.
+One of the most visited spas around Ischia is called Mezzatorre Resort and Spa, offering a range of packages for its guests.
 These include mud baths, in which argilla, i.e. volcanic mud, is mixed with water and spread on the body for about half an hour; cave therapy, i.e. spending a short time in the hot caves nearby to help the heart and breathing; thermal baths; and massages.
 These treatments all help skin problems, help to get rid of stress, and have a rejuvenating effect.

 By Lisa-Anne Sanderson